JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 #### Independent group

-By default, a group is **independent** of its position in the group's tree: When selected, the table of entries shows only the group's content (all of its entries).
+By default, a group is **independent** of its position in the group's tree: When selected, the table of entries shows only the group's content (i.e. all of its entries).

 #### Intersection between a group and its supergroup